googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 -   **There are only issues in an onboarder’s board.**

-    Since PR and issues are linked, it is then easy for an onboarder to check the status of his PR.
+    Since PR and issues are linked, it is then easy for an onboarder to check the status of their PR.
 So no need to add PRs in one’s personal project board.

     <figure>
     <img src="images/onboarder-workflow/Capture_decran_2022-02-23_a_14.39.16.png" style="width:2228px" alt="Screeshot of an onboarder’s project board" />